Vyral/monique-walker/_posts/2024-04-04-How-Interest-Rates-Have-Affected-the-Housing-Market.md

 So, how has this affected our current market?
 Let's dive into the numbers.
 Active listings have seen a 22% increase year over year, with 20,000 active listings compared to 17,000 last year.
 On the pending side, we're down 4%, indicating a slight slowdown in the number of homes under contract.
 In terms of homes sold, we currently have 7,000 homes sold compared to 7,500 last year, which is a 9.5% decrease.

 Our supply of inventory has also changed.
-We now have a two and a half month supply of homes, up from a 1.8-month supply last year, representing a 39% increase in inventory.
+We now have a two-and-a-half-month supply of homes, up from a 1.8-month supply last year, representing a 39% increase in inventory.

 **What do these numbers mean for the real estate market today?** Inventory is starting to build up, so there are more homes available on the market.
-Despite this increase, we're still in a good seller's market with a two and a half month supply.
+Despite this increase, we're still in a good seller's market with a two-and-a-half-month supply.
 However, it's important to remember that every area is unique.

 If you're looking to sell your home or have questions about the market, I would love to help.
 Call me, message me – I hope to hear from you soon!